Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Breakfast was an over-the-top spread, most wasted and not exactly what I would prefer.

-Gas in Damascus is 450/lire and after we crossed into Daraa District 225/litre, but many stations had run of their weekly quota of gas.
+Gas in Damascus is 450/lire and after we crossed into Daraa District 225/litre, but many stations had run out of their weekly quota of gas.

-Pass two types of “tent camps” – nomadic Bedouin with goats and sheep and Roma who exist on handicrafts and thievery.
+Pass two types of “tent camps” – nomadic Bedouins with goats and sheep and Roma who exist on handicrafts and thievery.
 We also drove by villages once occupied by ISIS, full of destroyed buildings.
-In the war, snipers prevented anyone driving on the highway.
-The next village was totally abandoned.
+In the war, snipers prevented anyone from driving on the highway.
+The next village was abandoned.
 It once belonged to a corrupt minister in the Hafiz Assad government and its extremist citizens were an active part of the revolutionary forces.
 There were also several small university campuses.

 As we approached Bosra, the military checkpoints became more frequent and more demanding of ID.
 Members of the Free Syrian Army still exist here but live as normal citizens.
 One is never sure if they decide to become active again.